Culture of the Czech Republic

-Czech culture has been shaped by its geographical position in the middle of Europe, influences from its neighbours, political and social changes, wars and times of peace.
-Prague's significance as a European cultural center rose and fell throughout history, but Czech culture remains distinct to this day.
+Czech culture has been shaped by the nation's geographical position in the middle of Europe, the Slavic ethnicity of Czechs, influences from its neighbors, political and social changes, wars and times of peace.

 There are 16 Czech locations listed among the World Heritage Sites by UNESCO, six Czechs have been awarded a Nobel Prize and 173 have been nominated.

-History
+Local differences (East-West divide)

+The present-day Czech Republic is made up of three regions: Bohemia in the west and Moravia in the east, along with a smaller part in the north-east called Czech Silesia, which altogether are known as the Czech lands.
+Bohemia makes up two-thirds of the country and is also the part with the capital city, Prague.
+There are several notable differences between the Bohemian and Moravian regions of the country, for example Moravians speak Moravian dialects instead of standard Czech, Bohemians generally drink beer while Moravians drink wine, and the latter are known to be more religious and rural.
+The distinct traditions of the Moravian minority has also created a sense of nationalism.

 Architecture

 The Czech Republic has been home to many architectural jewels and renowned architects.
-Peter Parler's contributions to gothic Prague, Benedikt Rejt's late gothic deconstructivistic work, father and son Dietzenhofers' baroque works, Santini's unique baroque style, Fanta's and Polívka's Art Nouveau landmarks of the early 20th century Prague, Rondocubist attempts of Gočár and Janák at creating a distinct national style for the new Czechoslovak Republic – all of these are great examples of the rich architectural tradition of the Czech lands.
+Peter Parler's contributions to gothic Prague, Benedikt Rejt's late Gothic deconstructivistic work, father and son Dietzenhofers' baroque works, Santini's unique baroque style, Fanta's and Polívka's Art Nouveau landmarks of the early 20th century Prague, Rondocubist attempts of Gočár and Janák at creating a distinct national style for the new Czechoslovak Republic – all of these are great examples of the rich architectural tradition of the Czech lands.
 The Czechoslovak pavilion was awarded the best pavilion of the 1958 World Expo in Brussels, earning the name Brussels style for the Czech architectural styles of those years.
 Jan Kaplický was a renowned Czech postmodern architect, particularly known for his works in the United Kingdom and one of the best known contemporary Czech architects is Eva Jiřičná, who won the Jane Drew Prize in 2013.